robertduplock/scifibooks.club/content/en/reviews/book_name-book-review.md

 weight = 18

 +++
-Following up from two popular and successful Voyager novels, author Kirsten Beyer is back with her third post-Destiny Voyager instalment. _Children Of The Storm_ takes place concurrently with the previous novel, _Unworthy_.
+Following up from two popular and successful Voyager novels, author Kirsten Beyer is back with her third post-_Destiny_ Voyager instalment. _Children Of The Storm_ takes place concurrently with the previous novel, _Unworthy_.
 Can Beyer score a hat-trick with book #3?

 **Spoilers ahead!**